 Expats doing business in Zambia will find themselves in a politically stable country that has seen positive economic growth in recent years.
-Zambia is one of the most sparsely populated, yet most urbanised, countries in Africa.
 The capital, Lusaka, the tourist hub of Livingstone and the mineral-rich Copperbelt are the most important commercial centres and where the majority of Zambia’s population live.

 Much of Zambia’s economic growth has been attributed to the privatisation of the mining sector, which has managed to attract much foreign investment in recent years.
 Zambia is rich in natural resources and is the world’s largest producer of copper.
-Agriculture is another important sector, and other major exports include fresh flowers, tobacco and sugar.
+Agriculture is another important sector.

 English is the official language of Zambia and the most widely spoken in business circles.
 Expats working in more rural areas and in mining communities will do well to learn key phrases and greetings in the relevant local dialects.

-Business attire is usually smart, although men are not expected to wear a suit and tie, but this depends on the company and industry.
+Business attire is usually smart, although men are not expected to wear a suit and tie.
+This can vary depending on the company and industry.
 Smart trousers and a shirt are usually acceptable.
 Women should dress conservatively and avoid exposing their shoulders and legs.

-Gift-giving in business circles is not common and with the prevalence of corruption, may be misconstrued as a bribe.
+Gift-giving is not common in business circles.
+With the prevalence of corruption, such gifts may be misconstrued as a bribe.

 Women have equal rights in Zambia, although men still occupy most senior roles in Zambian business.